-Overall Graduation Points Students earn points toward graduation on seven end-of-course exams: English 1, English 2, Algebra 1, Geometry, Biology, American History, and American Government Students earn from 1-5 points for each exam, based on performance: 5 - Advanced 4 - Accelerated 3 - Proficient 2 - Basic 1 - Limited Students need a minimum of 18 total points to graduate under this option, with the minimum number needed in each area: English - 4 points Mathematics - 4 points Science and Social Studies - 6 points Students who take Biology, American History or American Government as part of Advanced Placement, International Baccalaureate, or College Credit Plus programs can use their scores from the programs' end-of-course exams in place of the state end-of-course exam scores to accumulate graduation points.
-Remediation Free Score Students earn "remediation-free" scores in English Language Arts and Mathematics on a nationally recognized college admission exam.
-Students in the class of 2020 will have the opportunity to take a college admission exam free of charge; the cost of this exam is covered by the state of Ohio.
+Overall Graduation Points Students earn points toward graduation on seven end-of-course exams: English 1, English 2, Algebra 1, Geometry, Biology, American History, and American Government Remediation Free Score Students earn "remediation-free" scores in English Language Arts and Mathematics on a nationally recognized college admission exam.
+Students in the class of 2021 and 2022 will have the opportunity to take a college admission exam free of charge; the cost of this exam is covered by the state of Ohio.
 Industry Credential and Workforce Score Students earn an approved industry-recognized credential or group of credentials in a single career field and achieve a workforce readiness score on the WorkKeys assessment.
 The state of Ohio will pay one time for those who take the WorkKeys assessment.
 Students should see their school counselor for more information.